Human rights in Turkey: The right to live

 The right to live may be threatened by other means than the death penalty.
 In particular during the 1990s there were many instances of extrajudicial executions, (political) killings by unidentified perpetrators (faili meçhul cinayetler) and cases of "disappearances".

 Capital punishment

 The death penalty has not been implemented in Turkey since 1984.
 Turkey abolished the sentence for peace time offences in 2002 and for all offences in 2004.
 The sentence was replaced by aggravated life imprisonment (ağırlaştırılmış müebbet hapis cezası).
 According to Article 9 of Law 5275 on the Execution of Sentences these prisoners are held in individual cells in high security prisons and are allowed to exercise in a neighbouring yard one hour per day.
+They have more limited access to activities and they are not allowed to work.

 Extrajudicial executions

 In 1990 Amnesty International published its first report on extrajudicial executions in Turkey.
 In the following years the problem became more serious.
 The Human Rights Foundation of Turkey determined the following figures on extrajudicial executions in Turkey for the years 1991 to 2001:

 In 2001 the UN Special Rapporteur on extrajudicial, summary or arbitrary executions, Ms. Asma Jahangir, presented a report on a visit to Turkey.
 The report presented details of killings of prisoners (26 September 1999, 10 prisoners killed in a prison in Ankara; 19 December 2000, an operation in 20 prisons launched throughout Turkey resulted in the death of 30 inmates and two gendarmes).